By David H. Rothman

 However essential is the Institute of Museum and Library Services–very—it is far from a full answer to the horrors described above.
 If nothing else, keep in mind that IMLS distributes money by a population-based formula even if need is among the criteria.

 More importantly, too many national politicians just do not care about about libraries.
-Thanks to our current book-and-education-hostile president, the composition of the Electoral College, gerrymandering, voter suppression, and massive political donations from such anti-tax crusaders as the Koch Brothers, we can expect only so much from the federal government—some incremental increases but nothing compared to the needs of libraries and their users.
+Thanks to our current book-and-education-hostile president, the composition of the Electoral College, gerrymandering, voter suppression, and massive political donations from such anti-tax crusaders as the Koch Brothers, we can expect only so much from the federal government—maybe some incremental increases but nothing compared to the needs of libraries and their users.
 Massive national deficits aggravated by tax cuts for the super rich will only add to the agency’s current fiscal challenges.

 IMLS’s enacted 2018 budget was $240 million or $9 million above the 2017 equivalent, but that’s still a speck in the grand scheme of things.
 President Trump and Koch-bankrolled House Speaker Paul Ryan, moreover, have tried to kill IMLS.

 Even Trump’s predecessor disappointed librarians.
 Squeezed by Republican congress members in 2011, then-President Barack Obama reduced IMLS’s proposed budget from $282 million to $243 million while increasing spending on some other cultural activities.
-Both he and his wife are passionate book-lovers, far friendlier to libraries than most politicians, and I admire both their past achievements and their aspirations for the country, but if we can extrapolate from the 2011 Obama example, then libraries can not count on a definite fiscal nirvana even if the Democrats recapture Washington.
+Both he and his wife are passionate book-lovers, far friendlier to libraries than are most politicians, and I admire both their past achievements and their aspirations for the country, but if we can extrapolate from the 2011 Obama example, then libraries can not count on a definite fiscal nirvana even if the Democrats recapture Washington.

 Consider, too, that most public libraries must rely on limited amounts of state money, which, in states like Kentucky, some politicians have been trying to reduce to still lower levels.